Improvements to our website

 Overheating

-We will tackle overheating by cooling buildings, providing respite from heat and preparing for extreme temperatures.
+We will tackle overheating by cooling buildings, giving respite from heat and preparing for extreme heat.
 This means:

-• We will identify communities that are especially at risk from overheating.
+• we will identify and support communities that are most at risk

-• Residents can escape from extreme heat in cooler spaces, inside or outside.
+• residents will be able to escape from extreme heat in cooler spaces, inside or outside

-• Buildings will stay cool while minimising their carbon emissions.
+• buildings will stay cool while reducing their carbon emissions

 Back to top